THOROUGHBRED MARE MATING

 4 To understand Mendel’s law, refer article written on this web site, you should always carry the matings out until you get two foals of the same sex

-5 Being born lucky helps, then you might get away with changing stallions regularly.
+5 Being born lucky help, then you might get away with changing stallions regularly.

 6 Why is a stallion given all the credit when the mares have contributed to the success?
 Top stallions are one who can dip into the genetic pot and keep coming up with fewer unwanted genes than other stallions and passing on a greater proportion of his genes which go to making up a successful racehorse.
 When looking to breed, it is not sufficient to regard the sire and the dam as the ultimate we need to look at the potent horses in a 7 generation pedigree and double up on these.
 If we get it wrong a constitutional weakness is introduced, it may manifest in any one of 100 different ways and once there, may take a few generations to eliminate.
 We may end up with horses which have bad joints, bleeding,broken-windedness or unstable central nervous system etc.

-7 Harold Hampton stated there are so many variables in the 4th, 5th 6th and 7th generation to look for such as balanced line breeding, different line breeding for colts and fillies, 3/4 crosses plus full brother and sisters.
-And with proven sires, a common denominator that the stallion is crossing with, this is what I look for in my suggested matings, I also consider Chromosome charting plus what characteristics or Phenotype of the horses that are being duplicated have.
+7 Harold Hampton stated there are so many variables in the 4th, 5th 6th and 7th generation to look for such as balanced line breeding, different line-breeding for colts and fillies, 3/4 crosses plus full brother and sisters or full brothers and it is extra powerful if the line breeding is to the dam line and it is more preferable if it is the same generation, plus with proven sires, a common denominator that the stallion is crossing with, this is what I look for in my suggested matings, I also consider Chromosome charting plus what characteristics or Phenotype of the horses that are being duplicated have.
 Which overcomes the problem being told by clients my mare is small, so can you pick a stallion with some size about him.

 9 Stay away from getting 2 sons of a sire close up in a pedigree as this doesn't help but may hinder in a colts pedigree and 2 daughters of a mare in a filly seems to have no good effect on racing ability even though writers have said it does with Best In Show and Eight Carat. refer articles below.